Traumatic Brain Injuries

 - Motor Vehicle Accidents – 14.3 percent

 Many of the cases that come to us are the result of:

 - Property defects

 - Workplace accidents

 - Violent acts

 For some, the full extent of the brain injury is immediately apparent.
 For others, it may be days or even weeks or months before the total impact is realized.
-This is why it’s imperative in any situation where you may have suffered a blow or jolt to the head to undergo immediate medical evaluation.
+This is why our Fort Lauderdale brain injury attorneys strongly urge that in any situation where you may have suffered a blow or jolt to the head to undergo immediate medical evaluation.
 With appropriate treatment, medical professionals may be able to reduce some of the potential damage, particularly in cases where there is swelling or internal bleeding.Legal Help for Traumatic Brain Injuries

 Most TBI cases are going to be founded in a legal principle known as “negligence.”
 That means proving:

 - The law required defendant (alleged at-fault party) to be reasonably careful;

 - Defendant did not act with reasonable care;